oliyh/kamera/README.md

  :imagemagick-timeout 2000                       ;; die if any imagemagick operation takes longer than this, in ms :default-target                                 ;; default options for each image comparison {:root "http://localhost:9500/devcards.html"  ;; the common root url where all targets can be found
+    :metric "mae"                                ;; the imagemagick metric to use for comparison, see https://imagemagick.org/script/command-line-options.php#metric
     :metric-threshold 0.01                       ;; difference metric above which comparison fails :load-timeout 60000                          ;; max time in ms to wait for target url to load :reference-directory "test-resources/kamera" ;; directory where reference images are store